Monday

 New American Additions in 2026

 This miniature was offered a a "British miniature", but in being purchased, it was the opinion of this collector it was more likely an American miniature, painted c.
-1775-80, which was later rehoused in imported British casework of around 1800.
-In the Met catalogue, there are similar rehoused examples, including on page 63, one by Nathaniel Hancock.
+1770-80, which was later rehoused in imported British casework of around 1800.
+In the Met catalogue, there are similar rehoused examples, of smaller miniatures, rehoused in larger case-work, including on page 63, one by Nathaniel Hancock.

 The miniature here, (ds 1526) is possibly by Hancock, but it also has similarities with miniatures of c.1775-80, painted by Charles Willson Peale.
 It has stronger colouring than most CWP miniatures, which often have a more blue colouring, due to fading and a fugitive red pigment, but may possibly have been re-touched at the time it was rehoused.
 Another, less likely artist is John Ramage, as his miniatures are more usually painted with the sitter in a left-facing profile.